geodynamics/pylith_installer/docs/devenv/docker/setup.md

 3. PETSc
 4. PyLith

-Pythia, Spatialdata, and PETSc are not include in the Docker image, because they may need to be updated as part of PyLith development.
+Pythia, Spatialdata, and PETSc are not include in the Docker image, because they need to be updated as part of PyLith development.

 :::{tip}
 To speed up the build process, we set the number of make threads to the number of cores `-j$(nproc)`.